RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 With Ansible you say, please first do an `apt-get update` and then install Node 16 and then install the .NET 5.0 SDK.

-And with Terraform you declare that you want an instance that can run Node 16 and .NET 5.0...
-I don't care how you achieve that, Terraform, just get it done!
+And with Terraform you declare that you want an instance that can run your Node 16 and .NET 5.0 code.
+And then you say "I don't care how you achieve that, Terraform, just get it done!"

 ## The Terraform process